 And if you are brave, you can try to grab the Vietnamese flag for some pictures.
 As Vietnamese are not famous for te skills with a camera I was glad that two American girls arrived on top the tower shortly after – and both Stephanie and Courtney surely took some wonderful picture.
 It helped I was wearing a special T-shirt for that specific day.
 I can only highly recommend to take a side trip to Lung Cu – it is a beautiful spot.

+Now being part of a 3 person bike gang the two girls and I made our way back south again.
+Seeing the landscape now with the sun set for the day, provided a different atmosphere of this area.
+An additional bonus was that my sunglasses were still there where I forgotten them.
 Thankfully you don’t have to follow the road back to the QL4C, instead you turn left – a sign clearly highlighting the way to Dong Van.
 The road led all the way down to the valley and heading back onto another hill, offering some nice views of the area.
 At some point I just realise how spectacular the road itself to Lung Co is – seeing it from the distance crawling around the mountain.
-You cannot help yourself to be amazed.
+It was just amazing.

 Once again we passed a few interesting looking roads, tempting me to head off there to see where they lead to.
-Instead we stayed on the main one, until we found a little place overlooking the route we just took – and seeing the sun slowly disappearing behind the mountain.
+Instead, we stayed on the main one, until we found a little place overlooking the route we just took – and seeing the sun slowly disappearing behind the mountain.
 A perfect spot to stop, sitting down and enjoying the sun set – and having a little chat.
 I am sure many more tourists were already in Don Van, but it was so nice to enjoy the view here instead of sitting in a place drinking beer (yes – I really believe what I say!!!).

 For dinner we settled at a food place opposite the main square.
-They put together a few dishes for us, including tofu, rips and some vegetable and rice.
+We got few dishes including tofu, rips and some vegetable and rice.
 All for 200.000 Dong for the three of us.
-It was very tasty, and the beer went down as well.
-However, when more locals arrived taking the seat around us, and also people from a little celebration upstairs came down again I realised something strange – no one offered us any corn wine.
-I was now so used to the fact that I couldn’t leave any premise without an invite, it felt strange to sit there and locals not approaching.
-I started to feel that if you are travelling on your own locals are much more likely to invite you.
-Maybe I am wrong, but comparing it to my previous night it felt that way.
+It was very tasty, and the beer helped as well.
+However, when more locals arrived, and people from a little celebration upstairs came down I noticed something.
+No one offered us any corn wine.
+I was now so used to the fact that I couldn’t leave without an invite, it felt strange for locals not approaching.
+It seems that locals are much more likely to invite you if you are travelling on your own.
+Maybe I am wrong but it felt that way.

 So instead of corn wine we headed back to the main square to sit down at one of the cafes / bars, enjoying the cool weather, having a drink and the three of us took the chance to get to know each other.
 It was actually a nice way to spend the evening before getting the well-deserved night.

-The next morning Courtney and Stephanie got ready to leave Dong Van later one, while my plan was to stay one additional night here to relax and explore the area.
-Before though the three of us headed out to visit a bit the Old Town again.
-THe Old Town is actually the area around the main square, consisting mainly of some old wooden and stone houses.
+The next morning Courtney and Stephanie got ready to leave Dong Van, while my plan was to stay one additional night here to relax and explore the area.
+First though we headed out to explore the Old Town again.
+The Old Town is the area around the main square, consisting of old wooden and stone houses.
 It looked absolute lovely with the hills in the background and the bright colour of some of the houses.
 It is not large, but you can easily spend an hour just here.
 At the main road you can also find maybe the most northern post office of Vietnam – so if you want to send out postcards this would be a nice place to do so.

-And half way through there is maybe the highlight.
-THere is a building on your left overlooking a large valley, with some vendors selling food and drinks, and inside the building a food place.
+Halfway through there is maybe the highlight.
+There is a building on your left overlooking a large valley, with some vendors selling food and drinks, and inside the building a food place.
 But the most important sections are the two viewing platforms.
 One next to the road, one below that platform.
 The view here on offer can be hardly described – except that it is stunning.
 On one side you can look down into a valley where a lovely blue coloured river flows, while on the slopes of the mountains above the river was full of rice terraces, fields, houses or just forests providing a bright colourful contrast.
 On the other side there are just mountains with little gaps between so the river could get through.

 It was actually nice to see that locals appreciate the view as well.
 A family arrived shortly after us to take a few pictures of their daughter in her traditional cloth.
-The girl looked a bit annoyed at the start, but when she saw us she couldn’t stopt smiling and grinning.
+The girl looked a bit annoyed at the start, but when she saw us she couldn’t stop smiling and grinning.
 The smile of her when taking pictures (obviously with permission of the parents) was really contagious.

 After such a view it would be easy to feel disappointed what you see afterwards.
 But no, not here.
 The road winding along the mountains still offered fantastic views, locals still waving at us, and you could be entertained by a herd of goats trying to get higher up the hills.